Girl's death 24 years ago haunts quest for justice in reformist Myanmar

 Her family have turned their one-room shack on a swamp in Yangon’s northern suburbs into a shrine for Win Maw Oo.
 Its thin bamboo walls are decorated with a harrowing image of the schoolgirl taken by an American photographer just moments after she was shot.

-During their interview with Reuters, the first by the foreign media, two plainclothes police with walkie-talkies loitered outside, reported neighbours.
+During their interview with Reuters, the first by the foreign media, two plainclothes police with walkie-talkies loitered outside, reported neighbors.

 Her mother Khin Htay Win, 59, recalls begging her daughter not to join the near-daily protests in Yangon.
 Martial law had been declared and the soldiers were expected to be merciless.